vokhidovhusan/YOLOv4/README.md

 # YOLOv4 on Windows 10

-This tutorial is about how compile yolov4 (using vcpkg) and training on Windows
+This tutorial is about compile yolov4 (using vcpkg) and training on Windows

 ### Requirements
 coming soon

-### 1. Prepare project folder
+### Prepare project folder
 1. Create project repositories

 ```bash
 mkdir yolov4
 cd yolov4